OpenSaMD/OpenSaMD/src/documents/drafts/sop-integrated-software-development.md

 ### 10. Final Risk Assessment and Risk-Benefit Analysis

-The overall risk of the product is evaluated by analyzing all identified risks so far.
-If unacceptable risks exist, they are weighed against the benefits of the Medical Device as part of the Clinical Evaluation SOP and as specified by the Clinical
+The overall risk of the product is evaluated by analysing all identified risks so far.
+If unacceptable risks exist, they are weighed against the benefits of the Medical Device as part of the Clinical Evaluation SOP and as specified by the Clinical Evaluation Report.
-Evaluation Report.
 We only continue to release the Medical Device if the benefits outweigh the risks.

 If unacceptable risks remain which are not outweighed by the benefits, we consider adding new risk control measures and move back in to the relevant step in the process.

 The finalization of the Risk Management Report is the prerequisite for finalizing the Software Safety Classification.

 | Participants |
 |--------------|